Configuring LDAP¶

 The member:1.2.840.113556.1.4.1941:= OID in the user groups filter enables

-recursive group membership lookup (LDAP_MATCHING_RULE_IN_CHAIN).
-This ensures
+recursive group membership lookup (LDAP_MATCHING_RULE_IN_CHAIN), so

-nested group memberships are resolved correctly.
+Dependency-Track resolves nested group memberships correctly.

 For LDAPS (recommended in production), change the port to 3269 and update the URL: